 the near future, you could find yourself in .”
 Both the low-level syntactic context of a word and its document context constrain the possibilities of the word that can appear next.
 Syntactically, it is going to be a noun consistent as the object of the preposition “of.”
 Thematically, because it is in a travel brochure, we would expect to see words such as “Acapulco,” “Costa Rica,” or “Australia” more than “kitchen,” “debt,” or “pocket.”
 Our model can capture these kinds of regularities and exploit them in predictive problems.

 In this paper, we consider the problem of simultaneous or co-clustering of documents and words.
 Most of the existing work is on one-way clustering, i.e., either document or word clustering.
 A common theme among existing algorithms is to cluster documents based upon their word distributions while word clustering is determined by co-occurrence in documents.
 This points to a duality between document and term clustering.

 Probabilistic Latent Semantic Analysis is a novel statistical technique for the analysis of two-mode and co-occurrence data, which has applications in information retrieval and filtering, natural language processing, machine learning from text, and in related areas.

 In Twitter, popular information that is deemed important by the community propagates through the network.
-Studying the characteristics of content in the messages becomes important for a number of tasks, such as breaking news detection, personalized message recommendation, friends recommendation, sentiment analysis and others.
+Studying the characteristics of content in the messages becomes important for several tasks, such as breaking news detection, personalized message recommendation, friends recommendation, sentiment analysis, and others.
 While many researchers wish to use standard text mining tools to understand messages on Twitter, the restricted length of those messages prevents them from being employed to their full potential.